Gastroenterology & Endoscopy

 GASTROENTEROLOGY & DIGESTIVE HEALTH

-For more than 20 years, Montserrat Gastroenterologists have been leaders in their field, managing all aspects of our patients’ gastrointestinal health.
+For more than 20 years, Montserrat’s Gastroenterologists and General Surgeons have been leaders in their field, managing all aspects of our patients’ gastrointestinal health.

-Since 1995, Montserrat Day Hospitals has played a pivotal role in Australia’s management of bowel disorders in day hospitals and shaped the exceptional standard of care you receive from our gastroenterologist team.
+Since 1995, Montserrat Day Hospitals has played a pivotal role in Australia’s management of bowel disorders in day hospitals and shaped the exceptional standard of care you receive from our gastrointestinal specialist team.

-Our Gastroenterologists collectively perform over 10,000 endoscopy and gastroscopy procedures each year at select Montserrat Day Hospitals in QLD and NSW.
+Our Gastroenterologists and General Surgeons collectively perform over 10,000 endoscopy and gastroscopy procedures each year at select locations in QLD and NSW.

 Montserrat has always sought to ensure patients receive exceptional care close to home by warm and empathetic staff in an environment more comfortable and inviting than your typical hospital setting.
 Every day, we strive to make this a reality for our patients.

-Montserrat’s gastroenterologist team has access to the most advanced gastrointestinal medical equipment to diagnose, treat and manage patients’ gastrointestinal disorders.
-We have industry-leading benchmark detection and satisfaction rates, and we digitally record all endoscopy procedures for peer review as we know this best practice approach helps us to provide the most comprehensive and coordinated patient care.
+Montserrat’s team of Gastroenterologists and General Surgeons have access to the most advanced gastrointestinal medical equipment to diagnose, treat and manage patients’ gastrointestinal disorders.
+We have industry-leading benchmark detection and satisfaction rates, and we digitally record all endoscopy procedures for peer review.
+We know this best practice approach enables us to provide high-quality outcomes for patients.

 We offer a full range of Digestive Health Services, specialising in the treatment and management of